cysouw/diathesis/text/c08_preverbs.md

 d. ^* Der gestiegene Mann rutscht aus.
 :::

 In contrast, with the preverbal *aussteigen* both previously ungrammatical options are possible [@next].
-In effect that means that by adding the preverb, the verb loses the obligation to have a locational phrase.
-Such a ~~delocative~~ diathesis is the reverse of a ~~locative~~ diathesis in which a locational phrase becomes obligatory, see e.g. [@sec:prepositions-manner-of-movement].
+In effect that means that by adding the preverb, the verb loses the obligation to have a location phrase.
+Such a ~~delocative~~ diathesis is the reverse of a ~~locative~~ diathesis in which an obligatory location phrase is added, see e.g. [@sec:prepositions-manner-of-movement].

 ::: ex
 a.
 Der Mann steigt aus dem Auto aus.